 The two products were sometimes advertised together with the suggestion that if Ozozo was combined with Hazeline Snow “any colour could be obtained”.

 Hazeline Snow is still on the market today and can be ordered over the Internet.
 It comes in two forms and appears to be made under license.
 Examination of the ingredients indicates that they are Hazeline in name only, containing not a trace of witch hazel.
 Both are stearate/vanishing creams containing stearic acid and an hydroxide alkali.
 To call the first a moisturising cream is a bit of a stretch as the ‘hydromoisturizer’ it is said to contain is just water.
-The second formula contains Mulberry root extract as a lightening agent and two sunscreens.
+The second formula contains Mulberry root extract as a lightening agent along with two sunscreens.